 - Compounding growth:

-A business that continues to give it’s customers value they need or one that you’ve made them want, will always have renewed subscriptions.
+A business that continues to give its customers the value they need or one that you’ve made them want, will always have renewed subscriptions.
 This builds long-term customer relationships which are capitalized on and causes growth for the business.
-Companies like this don’t easily run out of business because they constantly have customers they make provision for while they look for new ones also.
+Companies like this don’t easily run out of business because they constantly have customers they make provisions for while they look for new ones also.

 According to a report by Forbes in 2019, discussions were made on the rise in the subscription business model.
 Four factors were seen to drive this lucrative trend.
 We’ll discuss how these can be used as a guide to successfully launch a subscription feature for your business or build a business exclusively based on subscriptions: